 Produced by Luca Benedetti and Jim Campilongo, The Shootouts recorded “Quick Draw” in just six days at The Bunker Studio in Brooklyn, New York.
 The band comprises Ryan Humbert (lead vocals, acoustic guitar), Brian Poston (electric & acoustic guitar), Ryan McDermott (bass), Dylan Gomez (drums, percussion) and Emily Bates (harmony vocals).
 Campilongo is a member of The Little Willies– alongside Norah Jones – and he and Benedetti were the production team behind Zephaniah Ohora’s debut album, “This Highway.”

 Based out of Akron, Ohio, The Shootouts were formed when founding members Humbert and Poston bonded over a mutual love of heartfelt, authentic country music.
-While the two were busy performing Humbert’s original pop-rock songs, they often discussed the idea of starting a new band to tap into this passion, and the band played their first show in October of 2016.
+While the two were busy performing Humbert’s original pop-rock songs, they often discussed the idea of starting a new band to tap into this passion, and the band played their first show on October 10, 2015.
 It was meant to be a side-project for Humbert, but he soon realized there was much more in store.

 “I grew up surrounded by country music,” said Humbert.
 “My mom listened to country radio when I was a kid, and I would play classic country and gospel songs with my grandpa while I was learning to play the guitar.
 I’ve always had a deep love for this genre, and in starting the Shootouts, I finally feel like I’ve found my way home, as it were.”